GiGurra/apio/README.md

 # apio

-This is an experimental declarative server-side http API library for Go.
+This is a **very** experimental declarative server- and client-side http API library for Go.
 It is inspired by Tapir (scala).

+You define your API in a type-safe way with declarative Go code, and then get access to type safe client and server APIs in go (no code generation).

+You can also generate a swagger spec from the API definition.

 It asks the question: